yhagio/stock_price_predictor/report.md

 ### Data Preprocessing

 Since it simply tries to predicts the **Adjusted Close** Price from the past data, I believe there is no need for feature engineering.

-So I took the **Adj Close** column from the dataset.
+Also there are no missing values or abnormality in the dataset.
+For this project, I use **dates** and **adjusted close price** to keep it simple.

-For Linear Regression,
+For Linear Regression, I use Pandas read CSV file into DataFrame.
-I took the Adjusted Closing Price to put them in linear regression line.
+I use dates and adjusted close prices, but the dates are strings and not numerical, so I simply put the trading days as integers, so total trading days are equal to total number of dataset.

+And then, I used `train_test_split` from `sklearn.cross_validation` to split the dataset into training and testing sets.
+That's it for data preparation for the baseline Linear Regression model.

 For LSTM model,
 I normalized the Adjusted Closing Prices to improve the convergence.
-I used LSTM from Keras libaray with Tensorflow backend.
+I used LSTM from Keras library with Tensorflow backend.

-I created helper functions for loading datasets:
+I created helper functions for loading datasets when using LSTM model as explained below:

 - `load_adj_close`: load a CSV file and return only 'Adj Close' column
 - `load_data_split_train_test`: Load and split datasets into training and testing sets
-- `normalise_window`: Normalize datasets to improve the convergence
+- `normalize_window`: Normalize datasets to improve the convergence

 ```py
 # Load only 'Adj Close' column from CSV